PAIDNetwork/Protocol/did-paid-method.md

  #### Proof of Address

- Using an existing KYC provider Proof of Address service, create a Chainlink oracle that handles any KYC related actions.
+ >> Using an existing KYC provider Proof of Address service, create a Chainlink oracle that handles any KYC related actions.
 In this special case, because of cost, any proof of address validation must be accounted in the transaction and billed depending on token being used.

+ Using an dnssec platform let verify

  ### Summary

  By maintaining developer efficient processes, putting Proof of Identity and Proof of Address allows our smart agreements protocol, to have near identitical set of requirements as those found in a KYC solution.
 At the same time, it doesn't disrupt the CA business, it expands the CA and digital signing for vendors.
 In future protocol upgrades, an incentivization model could be added to make eg a reputation voting system, to be able to have another layer of trust.